-At temperatures below 15 °C (60 °F), several attempts at starting may be necessary to warm-up the lithium-ion battery and thereby increase the starting power.
+At temperatures below $15~^{\circ}\text{C}$ (60 $^{\circ}\text{F}$), several attempts at starting may be necessary to warm-up the lithium-ion battery and thereby increase the starting power.

-When starting FI warning lamp lights up briefly as a function check.
+During starting, the warning lamp lights up briefly as a function check.

-8.3 Activating Launch Control
+8.3 Activating launch control

-The Launch Control assists the rider to optimally accelerate the motorcycle at the beginning of a race.
+The launch control helps the rider to generate optimum motorcycle acceleration at the beginning of a race.
 The maximum speed of the engine with the throttle valve fully opened (full throttle) is reduced.
 After the start, it is gradually increased up to the maximum engine speed.
 The rider opens the throttle fully throughout this procedure.
-The clutch must be activated exactly as it would be without an active Launch Control.
+The clutch must be operated exactly as it would be without launch control activated.